microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_onedriveactivityfilecounts.md

 The CSV file has the following headers for columns.

 - Report Refresh Date
+- Viewed Or Edited
-- User Principal Name
+- Synced
-- Display Name
+- Shared Internally
-- Product Licenses
+- Shared Externally
-- Last Activity Date
+- Report Date
-- Windows
-- Mac
-- Windows 10 Mobile
-- iOS
-- Android
+- Report Period

 ## Example